CPSC Volunteer– Frequently Asked Questions (FAQs)

 Can I be on a team with someone I know?

 Sure!
 If two people have similar availabilities and desire to work together, then we work to keep them teamed up.
-Our hope is firefighters who know each other will conduct the in-home visits together, each acting as one of the team member specialists.
 This will increase efficiency in managing materials and ensure a natural and engaging team dynamic while in the home.

 What other kinds of support or materials are needed?

-Though we are most in need of firefighters to act as alarm specialists, and even survey specialists, we are also asking for use of items that are not easily shipped.
+Though we are most in need of volunteers to act as alarm and survey specialists, we are also asking for use of items that are not easily shipped.
 Ladders/step stools, cordless drills with 3/16” drill bit, tape measures, screwdrivers, and hammers are our largest need that we are hoping each volunteer or firehouse can provide.

-What are the possible benefits and risk of being a part of this study?
+What are the possible benefits and risks of being a part of this study?